slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### AI is changing the internet

+2025-09-23

+We don’t fully understand it yet - but the internet as we knew it is already gone.

 ### Holding breath for 29 minutes

 2025-08-25